kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 ### §5.
 Positions
 1. Every person at Kanthaus has a (one) position.
 1. The positions have proportional quantities of responsibilities and rights.
 In ascending order these are—
-  1. Guest (§6),
+  1. Visitor (§5a),
-  1. Volunteer (§7), and
+  1. Volunteer (§5b), and
-  1. Member (§8).
+  1. Member (§5c).

-<a name="guest"></a>
+<a name="Visitor"></a>

 #### §5a.
-Guest
+Visitor
-1. The position of Guest is intended for people who simply want to come by and spend some time in the space.
+1. The position of Visitor is intended for people who simply want to come by and spend some time in the space.
-1. A Guest may—
+1. A Visitor may—
 	1. reside in the space and use its resources, and
 	1. participate in Operational Activity.
-1. A person first becomes a Guest simply by arriving.
+1. A person first becomes a Visitor simply by arriving.
-1. A Guest is warmly recommended to—
+1. A Visitor who wants to stay overnight is required, otherwise warmly recommended, to—
 	1. read the [Visitor's Document](/about/visiting), and
     1. communicate with a resident, preferably a Volunteer or Member, before arriving.
-1. A Guest implicitly accepts the Constitution and Collective Agreements.
+1. A Visitor implicitly accepts the Constitution and Collective Agreements.
+1. A Visitor is allowed to stay up to two consecutive nights.
+Before the third night, they need to gather informal agreement among the other residents to stay longer.
+1. To stay longer than 7 nights, a Visitor need to participate in an informal check-in round where other residents are invited to share feedback.
+Again, informal agreement is required for the Visitor to stay longer.
-1. A Guest should be evaluated (§9.) as soon as possible after two weeks (14 days).
+1. A Visitor should be evaluated (§6.) as soon as possible after three weeks (21 days).
 At their evaluation they may request to—
-  1. continue as a Guest, or
+  1. continue as a Visitor, or
   1. progress to Volunteer.
-1. A person ceases to be a Guest if they progress to Volunteer.
+1. A person ceases to be a Visitor-
+    1. if they progress to Volunteer,
+	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="volunteer"></a>